psalaets/ghost-body/README.md

 ## What this does

-A ghost body will not collide with or bounce off of other bodies.
+A ghost body will not bounce off of or have friction with other bodies.
 You can still react to a ghost overlapping other bodies via World's [beginContact](http://schteppe.github.io/p2.js/docs/classes/World.html#event_beginContact) event.

 ## API